-SEC4000: Intrusion Detection and Incident Response: 4.5 quarter credits
+SEC4000: Intrusion Detection and Incident Response: 4.5 guarter credits

 In this course, students will analyze the foundations of information security to understand important managerial, legal, and ethical aspects.
-They will also examine the project management future information process as professionals to help them develop and implement an information security project plan, which includes the selection of personnel for an organization.
+They will also examine the project management process as future information security professionals to help them develop and implement an information security project plan, which includes the selection of personnel for an organization.
 In addition, students will evaluate intrusion detection and prevention systems, focusing on planning, risk management, and technical controls used secure information assets and physical assets.
 Furthermore, they will practice acquired skills by completing lab exercises.
 (Prerequisites: SEC3000)